johanngb/ruv-useR2018/session2/Differential_Expression_with_RUV4/README.md

 Remove batch effects using RUV-4
 ================================

 There are several RUV methods for removing unwanted variation in order to obtain DEGs, including RUV-2, RUV-4, RUV-inv and RUV-rinv.
-In general, RUV methods are dependent on **negative control genes** (genes which are not associated with the biological factor of interest) and **replicate samples** (if applicable).
-RUV-2 removes unwanted variation in two steps.
-RUV-4 was introduced after RUV-2 and has four steps.
 For RUV-4 we can select different values for **dimension of unwanted variation (k)**, while for RUV-inv and RUV-rinv we don't need to change k as it is set to be the maximum value.
 RUV-inv is recommended when we have large number of control genes (~1000), while RUV-rinv is more appropriate with small number of control genes (~60).
+Negative control genes are genes which are not associated with the biological factor of interest.
 Selection of negative control genes is very important.
 Examples of negative control genes are the *spike-in controls* or the *housekeeping (HK) genes*.
 It is also possible to define *empirical negative control genes* using an iterative approach, however, it is only recomended if (i) the initial negative control genes are not very good or there are only a few of them; (ii) the beta seems to be very sparse.
 Therefore, the user needs to generate diagnostic plots to assess the performance of the initial analysis, and only if needed, use an iterative approach to define better control genes.
 For this tutorial, we use HK genes as negative control genes.

 RUV4
 ----